 A simple yet common mistake with A/B testing is declaring a losing result too soon.
 This is particularly problematic if you have a lot of traffic and are keen to find a result quickly.
-Or worst still, the person doing the test is biased and waits until their least favorite variation starts to lose declares the test a loss.
+Or worst still, the person doing the test is biased and waits until their least favorite variation starts to lose and then declares the test a loss.

 To avoid this mistake, you need to wait at least a week before declaring a result to allow fluctuations in variation results to level off and to also reduce the impact of differences in traffic by day.

 And any time you change anything major on your website while a test is running you also need to wait at least an additional 7 days.
 This extra time is needed for your testing tool to evaluate the impact of this new change (this is also known as test pollution).

 If you find this is the case with your failed test, then I suggest you re-run the test again for a longer period, and try not to change anything major during the period you are running the test.

 3: Were the differences between variations bold enough to be easily noticed by visitors?

 Next you need to check the variations that were created for the test and see if they were really that different for visitors to notice in the first place.
 If your variations were subtle, like small changes in images or wording, visitors often won’t notice, or act any different, therefore you often won’t see a winning test result.
 I’ve seen hundreds of A/B tests created by businesses and you will be surprised at how often this mistake occurs.

 If you think this may have occurred with your losing test result, re-rest it but this time make sure you think outside of the box and create at least one bolder variations.
 Involving other team members can help you brainstorm ideas – marketing experts are helpful here.

 4: Did you review click map and visitor recordings for insights about the page tested?